Doug Fister: Washington Nationals

 On December 2, 2013, Doug Fister was traded to the Washington Nationals for utility man Steve Lombardozzi Jr. and left-handed pitchers Ian Krol and Robbie Ray.

 During spring training with the Nationals, Fister developed a strained lat muscle on his right side that put him on the disabled list to start the 2014 season.
 He returned on May 9 against the Oakland Athletics where he gave up five earned runs on nine hits in 4 1/3 innings.
 He bounced back in his next start, against the Arizona Diamondbacks, Fister gave up one earned run on five hits in seven innings.
-Fister finished the 2014 season with a 16–6 record over 164 IP, tallying 98 strikeouts, a 1.08 WHIP (5th in the NL among qualified starters), and a 2.41 ERA (4th in the NL).
+Fister finished the season with a 16–6 record over 164 IP, tallying 98 strikeouts, a 1.08 WHIP (5th in the NL among qualified starters), and a 2.41 ERA (4th in the NL).
+Fister placed 8th in NL Cy Young voting with one 4th place vote and three 5th place votes for a total of five points.

 Fister pitched in 25 games for the Nationals in 2015, 15 of which were starts.
 He posted a 5–7 record, 4.19 ERA, and 63 strikeouts in 103 innings pitched.